-377 Internal dose rates
+Internal dose rates

-Unless the internal radioelement concentration is experimentally determined (in which case one needs to consider both systematic and random sources of error for each sample, as is done for beta dose rates), some have suggested using a fixed internal dose rate of 0.06 ± 0.03 Gy.ka-1 (Mejdahl, personal communication to Murray, based on Mejdahl, 1987).
-In this case, we may assume that the dated quartz grains are all of the same origin, and have the same internal radioelement concentration; as a result, we associate a systematic standard deviation s{int} with the internal dose rate \dot{d}{int} .
+Unless the internal radioelement concentration is experimentally determined (in which case one needs to consider both systematic and random sources of error for each sample, as is done for beta dose rates), some have suggested using a fixed internal dose rate of $0.06 \pm 0.03 \,\text{Gy}\,\text{ka}^{-1}$ (Vagn Mejdahl, personal communication to Andrew Murray, based on Mejdahl, 1987).
+In this case, we may assume that the dated quartz grains are all of the same origin and have the same internal radioelement concentration; as a result, we associate a systematic standard deviation s{int} with the internal dose rate d{int} .

-384 Gamma dose rates
+Gamma dose rates

-Gamma dose rates $\dot{d}{\gamma,i}$ may be determined, as beta dose rates, from K, U and Th concentrations in the sediment.
+Gamma dose rates $\dot{d}{\nu,i}$ may be determined, as beta dose rates, from K, U and Th concentrations in the sediment.
 In this case, the reader is referred to the corresponding section above.
-However, it is relatively frequent, in the case of heterogeneous configurations at the 10 cm scale, that gamma dose rates received by the samples do not correspond to the infinite matrix gamma dose rates of the samples (see for example large gamma dose rate variations at the interface between sediment and bedrock in a cave reported by Guérin et al., 2012b: Fig. 7).
-In such contexts, gamma dose rates may be determined by in situ measurements with Al2O3:C artificial dosimeters: these dosimeters are measured with green-light stimulation and their calibration is based on a block of homogeneous bricks located in the basement of IRAMAT-CRP2A (Richter et al., 2010; Kreutzer et al., 2018).
-Two sources of relative errors are taken into account: a random standard deviation ($\sigma{\gamma,i}$) accounting for measurement uncertainties, and a shared calibration error including both standard deviations on (i) the true gamma dose rate in the block of bricks and on (ii) the measurement of the dosimeters irradiated inside the block for calibration of the source (σ{γ}).
+However, it is relatively frequent, in the case of heterogeneous configurations at the 10 cm scale, that gamma dose rates received by the samples do not correspond to the infinite matrix gamma dose rates of the samples (see for example large gamma dose rate variations at the interface between sediment and bedrock in a cave reported by Guérin et al., 2012a: Fig. 7).
+In such contexts, gamma dose rates may be determined by in situ measurements with Al_2O_3 : C artificial dosimeters: these dosimeters are measured with greenlight stimulation and their calibration is based on a block of homogeneous bricks located in the basement of IRAMAT-CRP2A (Richter et al., 2010; Kreutzer et al., 2018; note that we also discuss below - Sect.
+7.1 - the use of portable spectrometers).
+Two sources of relative errors are taken into account: a random standard deviation $(\sigma{\gamma,i})$ accounting for measurement uncertainties, and a shared calibration error including both standard deviations on (i) the true gamma dose rate in the block of bricks and on (ii) the measurement of the dosimeters irradiated inside the block for calibration of the source (σ{γ}) .

-398 Water content
+Water content